Chapter 24 Pushy Engineer Introduces HimselfElizabeth Lin Johnson

-After Edward left, I continued to work swing shift, was accepted at work as one of the "girls", enjoyed their company but remained aloof.
-In truth, I was not like them even though I tried to be.
-The twelve years of my parochial school left its indelible mark.
+I continued to work swing shift after Edward left, was accepted as one of the "girls", enjoyed their company but remained aloof.
+Although I tried, I was not like them.
+My years of parochial school had left their indelible mark.

 I yearned for the part of me lost when Edward left.
-Each day I dressed, put on makeup, combed my hair, dabbed on perfume, I did so for his absent approval.
+Each day, I dressed, put on makeup, combed my hair, dabbed on perfume for his absent approval.
 He too left an indelible mark.
 I remained his Asian doll.

-It wasn’t enough to fill the void.
+His absentia assumed approval wasn’t enough to fill the void.
 I pined for his smile, voice, caress, and sophistication.
 That’s what I told myself.
-In truth, I missed the affair’s forbidden excitement, his epicure dining, most of all the attention of being someone special.
-No longer were T’s noon times peak weekdays.
-Friday nights slipped by uneventful, I no longer the object of a maître d’s or sommelier’s attention.
+In truth, I missed the affair’s forbidden attention of being someone special.
+Friday nights slipped by uneventful.
+No longer was I as Dr. Evan’s arm candy, the object of a maître d’s or sommelier’s attentiveness.

 I am horny if you please